-Browse the full management transaction log of Addvantage Technologies Group INC, a listed issuer based in United States.
-Shares are quoted on US US, under the authority of SEC (Form 4).
-Operating in the Business Services sector, Addvantage Technologies Group INC has logged 1 insider filings.
-The latest transaction was disclosed on 19 May 2021 — Attribution.
-Among the most active insiders: TAYLOR JIMMY R. Every trade is openly available.
+Follow the Addvantage Technologies Group INC share price and the full insider trade history of the company, a listed equity based in United States.
+Shares are quoted on US US, under the supervision of SEC (Form 4).
+Operating in the Business Services sector, Addvantage Technologies Group INC has recorded 1 insider filings.
+The latest transaction was reported on 19 May 2021 (Attribution).
+Among the most active insiders: TAYLOR JIMMY R. The full history is openly available.

 1 of 1 declaration